 The O'Learys' Irish Holiday and Ancestor Search - Part One

 Part one of this story covers Dublin, Waterford, Carrick-on-Suir, New Ross and Cobh.

 The main purpose of our road trip around Ireland in October 2018 was to see the birthplaces of our Irish ancestors and hopefully add more information to their stories.
 I thought three weeks would be enough time to drive around the island of Ireland explore our ancestral hotspots and also take in the natural beauty of the Irish landscape.

 When I told a well-travelled cousin of mine that we planned a three week motoring holiday in Ireland he said, “you’ll be lucky to see anything.”
 Alarm bells rang as many google searches suggested two weeks would be enough time to drive around the island.
 He was joking.
 When he and his wife toured Ireland it rained every day and they viewed most of the main attractions through rain and cloud.

 Another cousin who lives in England said: “Sue, I know you will love Ireland, it’s so pretty, but be warned, it really does rain a lot of the time!”

 We are the O’Learys from Canberra, Australia.
 This was only our second overseas trip together, so let’s be clear, we are not that well travelled.
-Things frequently go wrong.
+Things frequently went wrong.
 For example we get lost a lot; we also lose things that are not really lost.
 Items like passports, glasses, travel cards and phones seem to go ‘missing’.
 We are prone to travel tantrums (him mainly) and for want of a better name, ‘he’, will from now on be referred to as ‘O’Grumpy’ in this story.